downquark7/resume-builder/README.md

 - --job-file ./job_posting.txt
 - --job-text "paste raw job text here"

+No job description:
+- You can omit --job-*, and the script will build a general resume from your data directory without tailoring to a specific job.

 What happens:
 - Raw job description is fetched (if URL) and cleaned (boilerplate removed, high-signal kept).
 - Each .txt data file is shortened to up to 5 bullets relevant to the job.
-- A YAML resume matching yamlresume schema is produced, with instruction to reorder and trim to fit.
+- A YAML resume matching the yamlresume schema is produced, with instruction to reorder and trim to fit.
+Schema source: https://github.com/yamlresume/yamlresume
 - Prompts used for each stage live at resume_builder/prompts/text/*.txt.
 - Important: The final YAML 'skills' section is restricted to only the items present in your data/skills.txt (as selected by the shorten step).
 The pipeline includes both prompt-level instructions and a post-processing safeguard to prevent adding skills you don't have.